B2B marketing strategy should have an aspect of emotional marketing strategy – after all, B2B buyers are humans too, and humans react to emotion.

 Ashley Poynter, of Content Rewired, joined me on the Business Storytelling Podcast to discuss this topic as well: How do we add more emotion into our B2B marketing?

 At the end of the day, B2B buyers are also people.
 They have problems that need to be addressed through products, software, etc. That’s really no different from any marketing.

-In B2C marketing the market is bigger and, depending on product, individual consumers make purchasing decisions.
+In B2C marketing, the market is bigger, and depending on the product, individual consumers make purchasing decisions.
 In B2B, we have a smaller group of buyers and several people usually make buying in tandem.

 Why is arousing emotion in B2B marketing strategy important?